Who we are

 But subscribers to ProMED, a disease-outbreak Web site, have pointed out another contributing factor: in the mountainous rural northern provinces where the problem is worst, many people are fond of eating dogs.

 Many Vietnamese refuse to eat vaccinated dogs, said Merritt Clifton, editor of ANIMALS 24-7, because the only vaccines locally available are grown in sheep brains using an outdated method invented by Louis Pasteur.
 If improperly stored, those vaccines can give rabies to the dog, and in turn to the diner.”

 Merritt has been a news reporter, editor, columnist, and foreign correspondent since 1968, specializing in animal and habitat-related coverage since 1978.
 He is a four-time winner of national awards for investigative reporting.

-ANIMALS 24-7 director Jill Campbell, among our most enthusiastic readers from inception, with her husband Dave manages the Someday Farm Vegan Bed & Breakfast, Island Recycling, and Scotty’s Towing, all community institutions in Freeland, Washington.
+ANIMALS 24-7 director Jill Campbell, among our most enthusiastic readers from inception, with her husband Dave, recently retired from managing the Someday Farm Vegan Bed & Breakfast and Island Recycling, both community institutions in Freeland, Washington.
+Dave continues to operate Scotty’s Towing, another community institution.

 Jill & Dave also look after a variety of sheep, goats, poultry, exotic birds, cats, & small dogs, mostly rescued from adverse situations.